Jugger-Copenhagen/homepage/README.md

 - Replace the skull icon with something of our own (rights).
 The file can be found in static/logos/
 - Make the image carousel interactive.
-- See if we can change the Google Calendar theme.
+- Change the Gcal for FullCalendar with Google Calendar linked.
 - Set the article title and subtitle in the MD.
+- Change the footer when responding to mobile.
 - Write documentation on how to update elements on home page.

 ## To-Do

 [X] Implement a dynamic menu.
 It should link to the top-level sections.
-[ ] Implement flexbox content elements on homepage.
-[ ] Implement Google calendar on homepage.
 [ ] Automatically populate the tournaments page based on event date and title.
 Create a shortcode to do this.
 [ ] Add a "go to top" button / Footer